anggrdwjy/MPLS-lab.mikrotik-6.49.18/README.md

 ### OSPFv2

-The last lesson introduced the most fundamental OSPF terms, such as LSA, LSDB, SPF, Areas, Cost, and Neighbors.
-In this lesson, we continue introducing new concepts and terms while zooming in on some of the topics discussed in the last lesson.
+OSPF (Open Shortest Path First) is a link-state routing protocol that allows routers to build a full map of the network topology to determine the fastest paths.
+It operates by discovering neighbors via Hello packets, exchanging Link-State Advertisements (LSAs) to synchronize a Link-State Database (LSDB), and running Dijkstra's Shortest Path First (SPF) algorithm.

 This MPLS lab uses OSPFv2 routing

 <p align="center">
 <img src="OSPFv2/Topology OSPF Routing.png">